The Tach Cluster

 How many times have you seen a Tach Instrument Cluster at a

-As you know, when the Tach was put into the right center pod of the
+As you know, when the Tach was put into the right center pod

-summed up into 4 categories: 1) Pin-out changes in the connector on the back of the
+can be summed up into 4 categories: 1) Pin-out changes in the connector on the back of the

 cluster.
 2) Oil pressure indication, 3) Charge indication and 4) The tach connection.

 Let's start with the charge indication.
-The amp gauge is basically a
+The amp gauge is

-was bad?
+charging system was bad?
 The warning light is not much better because by design it can

 only tell you when the voltage regulator is not working.
 It does not indicate complete

 charging system performance.
 Also, to switch over to the warning light is a major rework

 of the dash wire harness as well as replacement of the short alternator harness.
 This

 information leads me to suggest that the charge indicator in the cluster can be deleted.

 An add on voltage gauge put in a hidden place is not only the easiest thing to do, it is

 Now to the fun part.
-Just follow the step by step procedure in
+Just follow the step by step procedure

-get the big picture before you start.
+you get the big picture before you start.